DreymaR/BigBagKbdTrixXKB/README.md

 Tips
 ----
 * Before trying out the BigBag, you may want to find out what your current XKB settings are.
 One way of seeing what you use is `setxkbmap -v 9`.
 	- To get the standard default layout back, you can use `setkb 4n` for ANSI keyboards (`5n` for ISO).
-This depends on your locale though.
+What you want depends on your locale though.
-* The 'Keep Symbols' layouts are intended for those who don't want to give up their symbol mappings.
-The 'Unified' variants are usually much better, and 'ks' may be missing symbols.
-* If you use Extend and want the `Ctrl+Alt+F#` TTY shortcuts back, disable F#-key Extend mappings in the `symbols/extend` file.
+* Due to complaints from new users that Extend on F# keys interferes with `Ctrl+Alt+F#` TTY shortcuts, FK Extend is now disabled by default.
-    - This is achieved easily by commenting out the [include "extend(lv5_fk)"][BB-ExtFK] bit (with two trailing slashes).
+    - You can enable FK Extend by activating the [include "extend(lv5_fk)"][BB-ExtFK] bit (delete the trailing slashes) in the `symbols/extend` file.
     - If you had already installed the BigBag you must either edit the file in its target X11 directory, or edit and then reinstall the files.
     - In theory, we could make such shortcuts part of Extend so you can have both them and the Multimedia key shortcuts.
 I'll think about it.
+* The 'Keep Symbols' layouts are intended for those who aren't ready to give up their symbol mappings.
+Not the best option, but "training wheels".
+    - The Unified 'us' variants are usually much better.
+The 'ks' ones will miss out on some symbols and many dead keys.
 * The `xkb-data` package is very consistent between distros.
 I've use [Debian xkb-data][XKB-DebS], sometimes with some Ubuntu updates.
 * Any .deb package may be opened using `dpkg -x` or `ar -xv` (from `binutils`) on Linux, and any decent zip manager such as PeaZip on Windows.
 <br>